A (too) short stop to Saint Petersburg is next on the travel that brings me from London via Beijing to Hanoi.

-We’re a bit nervous as we both carry much recording equipment.
-We hope the Russian customs and immigration will not make our entrance in Russia too complicated.
-But the issue starts at the checkin at Aeroflot.
-Half a kilo overweight (that’s 1lbs) of my backpack costed me a 20 minute conversation and the intervention of a supervisor.
+We’re a bit nervous as we both carry a lot of recording equipment.
+We hope the Russian customs and immigration will not make our entrance into Russia too complicated.
+But the issue starts at the check-in at Aeroflot.
+Half a kilo overweight (that’s 1lbs) of my backpack cost me a 20-minute conversation and the intervention of a supervisor.
 A first in my SkyTeam experience.
 But we were ready to pass security.

 Hi Moscow, bye Moscow!

 We board and get breakfast.
 Croissant with coffee.
 The jury is still out what type of meat was on the croissant, but an extra coffee was so welcome at this early hour.
 A quick jump into Moscow, and we’re ready for the feared inspection at the border.
 First passport control and immigration.
 Five people ahead of me, and soon it’s my turn.
 No friendliness (some things are universal) but a very fast check of visa and passport and I’m on Russian soil.
 Jimi follows immediately after me, and we go to collect our luggage.
 Once we have that, we’re passing customs smoother than most Schengen countries.
 Welcome to Russia!